Reuben Te Rangi: Early life

-Te Rangi was born in Auckland and raised in the South Auckland suburb of Manurewa.
+Te Rangi was born in Auckland, New Zealand, in the suburb of Ōtāhuhu.
+He was raised in Manurewa.
 He attended Auckland Grammar School and played junior basketball for Counties Manukau Basketball Association.

 Professional career

 Australian NBL

 Te Rangi made his debut in the Australian NBL during the 2012–13 season as a development player with the New Zealand Breakers.
 He was subsequently a member of the Breakers' championship-winning team.
 For the 2013–14 season, he was elevated to the Breakers' roster on a full-time contract.
 In March 2015, he won his second NBL championship when the Breakers defeated the Cairns Taipans in the NBL Grand Final.
 A year later, he helped the Breakers reach the 2016 NBL Grand Final series, where they were defeated by the Perth Wildcats.

 In April 2016, Te Rangi joined the Brisbane Bullets.
 In February 2019, he was named the NBL's Best Sixth Man and Most Improved Player.

 On 22 July 2020, Te Rangi signed a two-year deal with the South East Melbourne Phoenix.
 On 24 March 2022, he signed a two-year contract extension with the Phoenix.
 In January 2023, he played his 300th NBL game.

 On 26 July 2024, Te Rangi signed with the Tasmania JackJumpers for the 2024–25 NBL season.
 In January 2025, he played his 350th NBL game.

 On 8 April 2025, Te Rangi signed a two-year deal with the New Zealand Breakers, returning to the club for a second stint.
+In the 2025–26 NBL season, the Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final, defeating the Adelaide 36ers 111–107 behind Te Rangi's 17 points and eight rebounds.